Rogomi/Traxion-ProjectLego-TechDoc/android.md

 - **ToqPunchlistScreen** - Handles the display for creating a TOQ Punchlist from the Punchlist Screen
   - `addSection()` - Handles the request for adding a section
-  - `editAddSectionName()` - Handles the request for adding section name
+  - `editAddSectionName()` - Handles the logic behind editing added section name
-  - `editAddItemName()` - Handles the request for adding an item
+  - `editAddItemName()` - Handles the logic behind editing an item name
-  - `editTOQSection()` - Handles the request for editing a section
+  - `editTOQSection()` - Handles the logic behind editing a section
-  - `editTOQSectionItem()` - Handles the request for editing a section item
+  - `editTOQSectionItem()` - Handles the logic behind editing a section item
-  - `editTOQSectionAddItem()` - Handles the request for editing the added punchlist item
+  - `editTOQSectionAddItem()` - Handles the logic behind editing the added punchlist item
-  - `saveDuplicateSection()` - Handles the request for duplicating and saving a section
+  - `saveDuplicateSection()` - Handles the request for duplicating and saving the section
   - `deleteSection()` - Handles the reqeuest for deleting a section
   - `deleteTOQSectionItem()` - Handles the request for deleting a section item
   - `deleteAddedPunchlistFromSection()` - Handles the request for deleting the added punchlist item from the section